intrajp/shirasagi-hardening/README.md

      "Oops!
 Something went wrong!"

-  Anyways, check install log file in the current directory "install-log_YYmmddHHMMSS" for detail.
+  Anyways, check install-log file in the current directory "install-log_YYmmddHHMMSS" for detail.
 ```

 ## Check the site